raspberrypilearning/scratchpc-interactive-book/en/step_6.md

 Different actions on every page
 --- /task ---
 --- task ---
-Speech or sound effects.
+Speech or sound effects
 --- /task ---

 Your book could also have:

 --- task ---
-Changing backdrops for each page.
+Changing backdrops for each page
 --- /task ---
 --- task ---
-Text or art created in the paint editor.
+Text or art created in the Paint editor
 --- /task ---
 --- task ---
-Multiple interactive features on each page.
+Multiple interactive features on each page
 --- /task ---

 Reflecting about how you made your book will help you in your future projects: